 Visit the Peace Memorial Park and learn about the tragedy of history in Peace Memorial Museum.

-Hiroshima is located 100-120 minutes away from Kyoto and 80-100 minutes away from Osaka by shinkansen (bullet train).
+Hiroshima is located only 100-120 minutes away from Kyoto and 80-100 minutes away from Osaka by Japan’s well-known Shinkansen, also known as bullet train.

-If you have Japan Rail Pass, you can take a Shinkansen without any additional costs.
+If you have Japan Rail Pass, you can board the Shinkansen without any additional costs.
 However, please note there are Shinkansen you can’t take with Japan Rail Pass such as Nozomi or Mizuho.
 Besides these two, you can pretty much take all other bullet trains.
-Also, you take local trains but this will add another 5-6 hours, so we would recommend to take the Shinkansen to save your time ( and have more time for exploring Hiroshima).
+Also, you take local trains but this will add another 5-6 hours, so we would recommend to take the Shinkansen to save your time – and have more time for exploring Hiroshima.

 If you don’t have Japan Rail Pass and you can take any Shinkansen, then we recommend you to take Nozomi or Mizuho Shinkansen, because it is easy to go to Hiroshima from Kyoto and Osaka without any transit.